Our Services

 Helpful Resources

-Sleep paralysis can leave you fully awake but unable to move, often accompanied by chest pressure or hallucinations, and though usually harmless it can disrupt sleep and heighten anxiety.
+Sleep paralysis is a temporary condition where you're fully awake but unable to move, often with chest pressure or vivid hallucinations.
+While typically harmless, it can disrupt sleep quality and increase anxiety over time.

 Sleep paralysis can be a frightening experience, especially when you're waking up and can't move.
 You might lie in bed, fully aware of your surroundings, but feel trapped inside your own body.
 You could also sense pressure on your chest or hallucinate shapes in the corner of your eye.
 While it's usually harmless, repeated episodes can disrupt sleep and raise anxiety.
 This guide explains what sleep paralysis is, how to cope during an episode, when to seek medical help and what your doctor may do next.